 Minnie and Mickey Mouse Ears

 Minnie and Micky Mouse ears are a great way to get in the Disney spirit without dressing from head to toe Disney.
 (If that’s not your thing!)
 We bought these cheap Minnie Mouse ears for our last trip to Disney.
 The headband is comfortable and the quality is pretty good for the price.
 You can find several other options for Mickey and Minnie ears here.

 Ponchos for Disney

 Between the frequent rain forecast in Florida to the water rides, Ponchos are great to have for Disney.
 These are some of the best ponchos for Disney World, since they’re inexpensive and also durable.

 Be sure to purchase sunscreen in advance and bring it with you to Disney.
-We learned the hard way on our son’t first trip to Disney World that sunscreen is always a necessity, regardless of the forecast.
+We learned the hard way on our son’s first trip to Disney World in the winter that sunscreen is always a necessity, regardless of the forecast.
 Like most things, sunscreen is expensive at Disney World.
 Our favorite sunscreen for babies and toddlers is Babyganics.
 These leak proof travel bottles are also great for sunscreen if you’re packing for Disney in a carry-on.